LovetheFrogs/language_exploring/Rust/README.md

 ## Structure

-All files are located inside the src folder.
+All files are located inside the rust/src folder.
 Inside it you can find a folder with the name of the topic covered by that part and, inside that folder, a mod.rs file with the code in it.

+Come chapters are not located inside rust/src, and instead found in the root directory Rust.
+Those chapters are Chapter 12-An I/O project, Chapter 14.3-Cargo Workspaces.

 ## Considerations